QCA Code

 The Board is committed to progressive refreshing of its membership taking into account the requirements of the future strategy of the Company and its deliverance.

 The Board is committed to effectively managing leadership succession through a review of succession plans and ongoing engagement with senior executives in the Group.
+The process is supported by the Nomination and Corporate Governance Committee.

 In accordance with the Company’s Directors’ re-election policy, all Directors offer themselves for re-election on an annual basis.